Texas Bullying Laws

-During the regular session of the 85th Texas Legislature, Senate Bill 179 "David’s Law," was passed and signed into law effective September 1, 2017.
-Senate Bill 179 amends Texas Education Code, Section 37.0832, Section 12.104 (b) and several other statutes.
-The newly enacted law relates to harassment, bullying and cyberbullying of a public school student, a charter school student or a minor and encouraging certain mental health programs for public school students; increasing a criminal penalty, providing a civil remedy.
+During the 85th Texas Legislature, SB 179 - "David’s Law" was passed and signed into law effective September 1, 2017.
+The newly enacted law relates to harassment, bullying and cyberbullying of a public school student, a charter school student or a minor and encouraging certain mental health programs for public school students; increasing a criminal penalty, and providing a civil remedy.